1888 Philadelphia (Philadelphias, Phillies)

 Dated circa 1888.
 Old Judge & Gypsy Queen baseball card of E Andrews (84-89).
 Full view at left, detail view at right.
 Card depicted a gray uniform and a gray cap with red horizontal bands.
 Years with team from baseball-reference.com.

-Dated 1888.
+Dated 1888, images from 1887.
 Old Judge baseball card of J Clements (84-97, Phi UA 84) and D Casey (86-89).
-Both cards were hand-dated as 1888 on the photo as well as dated 1888 on the printed border.
+Both cards were dated 1888 on the photo as well as on the printed border.
 However, both photos were made from a photo session in 1887 and represent the uniform of the previous year.
 Years with team from baseball-reference.com.
 Images from the Metropolitan Museum of Art, New York.

 Written documentation on these uniforms: